Waidthaler/simplecli/README.md

 subcommand is given, and `@all` specifies switches that can be used with any or no subcommand.
 The `@all` options should __not__ include a `@general` entry.

+If a subcommand is used, minicle will insert it into `optionMap` as the value of a key named `@subcommand`.

 ## Changelog

+1.0.4: Added `@subcommand` to `optionMap` results, documented same.

 1.0.2: Fixed bug that threw an uncaught exception when no CLI arguments were given.